 Bald and small, with the kind and worn face of a beardless Polish Jew, as if from a sentimental photo of Warsaw.
-Slightly hunched over, but not deformed.
-Quick-witted and intelligent, hard of hearing, and humorous even as he told of hiding from the Nazis in France.
+Slightly hunched over, quick-witted and intelligent, hard of hearing, and humorous even as he told of hiding from the Nazis in France.

 My grandfather was a physically broader person and a more boisterous personality, though crushed by dementia in the years leading up to his death.
 Where Henri had survived the Holocaust by hiding, my grandfather survived as a teenager protected, barely, by the Soviet Army.